lwinmoehein/Movies-Seller/README.md

 > Laravel with blade

-This repo can be used by Movie,Serie retailers who need a website for their movie retailer shops instead of using old photo albums systems.Live demostration can be checked at [phoopwintwai.online](https://phoopwintwai.online).
+This repo can be used by Movie,Serie retailers who need a website for their movie retailer shops instead of using old photo albums systems.Live demonstration can be checked at [phoopwintwai.online](https://phoopwintwai.online).

 ## Scenario